apache/arrow/docs/source/cpp/compute.rst

 * \(3) Output is the physical length in bytes of each input element.
 Output type is Int32 for Binary/String, Int64 for LargeBinary/LargeString.

+* \(4) Repeat the input binary string a given number of times.

-* \(4) Replace the slice of the substring from :member:`ReplaceSliceOptions::start` (inclusive) to :member:`ReplaceSliceOptions::stop` (exclusive) by :member:`ReplaceSubstringOptions::replacement`.
+* \(5) Replace the slice of the substring from :member:`ReplaceSliceOptions::start` (inclusive) to :member:`ReplaceSliceOptions::stop` (exclusive) by :member:`ReplaceSubstringOptions::replacement`.
 The binary kernel measures the slice in bytes, while the UTF8 kernel measures the slice in codeunits.

-* \(5) Replace non-overlapping substrings that match to :member:`ReplaceSubstringOptions::pattern` by :member:`ReplaceSubstringOptions::replacement`.
+* \(6) Replace non-overlapping substrings that match to :member:`ReplaceSubstringOptions::pattern` by :member:`ReplaceSubstringOptions::replacement`.
 If
   :member:`ReplaceSubstringOptions::max_replacements` != -1, it determines the
   maximum number of replacements made, counting from the left.

-* \(6) Replace non-overlapping substrings that match to the regular expression :member:`ReplaceSubstringOptions::pattern` by :member:`ReplaceSubstringOptions::replacement`, using the Google RE2 library.
+* \(7) Replace non-overlapping substrings that match to the regular expression :member:`ReplaceSubstringOptions::pattern` by :member:`ReplaceSubstringOptions::replacement`, using the Google RE2 library.
 If :member:`ReplaceSubstringOptions::max_replacements` != -1, it determines the
   maximum number of replacements made, counting from the left.
 Note that if the pattern contains groups, backreferencing can be used.

+* \(8) Each UTF8-encoded character in the input is converted to lowercase or uppercase.

-* \(7) Output is the number of characters (not bytes) of each input element.
+* \(9) Output is the number of characters (not bytes) of each input element.
   Output type is Int32 for String, Int64 for LargeString.

-* \(8) Each UTF8-encoded character in the input is converted to lowercase or uppercase.

-* \(9) Each UTF8-encoded code unit is written in reverse order to the output.
+* \(10) Each UTF8-encoded code unit is written in reverse order to the output.
   If the input is not valid UTF8, then the output is undefined (but the size of output buffers will be preserved).